Goldbach's weak conjecture: Timeline of results

-In 1997, Deshouillers, Effinger, te Riele and Zinoviev published a result showing that the generalized Riemann hypothesis implies Goldbach's weak conjecture for all numbers.
+In 1997, Deshouillers, Effinger, te Riele and Zinoviev published a result showing that the generalized Riemann hypothesis implies Goldbach's weak then-conjecture for all numbers.
 This result combines a general statement valid for numbers greater than 1020 with an extensive computer search of the small cases.
 Saouter also conducted a computer search covering the same cases at approximately the same time.

 Olivier Ramaré in 1995 showed that every even number n ≥ 4 is in fact the sum of at most six primes, from which it follows that every odd number n ≥ 5 is the sum of at most seven primes.
 Leszek Kaniecki showed every odd integer is a sum of at most five primes, under the Riemann Hypothesis.
 In 2012, Terence Tao proved this without the Riemann Hypothesis; this improves both results.

 In 2002, Liu Ming-Chit (University of Hong Kong) and Wang Tian-Ze lowered Borozdkin's threshold to approximately $n>e^{3100}\approx 2 \times 10^{1346}$.
 The exponent is still much too large to admit checking all smaller numbers by computer.
 (Computer searches have only reached as far as 1018 for the strong Goldbach conjecture, and not much further than that for the weak Goldbach conjecture.)